shayki5/azure-devops-create-pr-task/README.md

 - You need to enable the "Allow scripts to access the OAuth token":

-  - If you use the classic editor, go to the Agent job options, scroll down and check the checkbox "Allow scripts to acess the OAuth token":
+  - If you use the classic editor, go to the Agent job options, scroll down and check the checkbox "Allow scripts to access the OAuth token":

     ![Oauth](https://i.imgur.com/trYBvHG.png)